 Now that you know the answer to how long an overdose will affect you, it’s time to take preventive action.
 People who are addicted to substances are always at a risk of an overdose.
 As outlined here, an overdose can have devastating effects, including causing death.
 Seeking professional treatment can help you overcome your addiction and lead a happy, sober life.

-If you’re ready to take the first step in your recovery journey, book a consultation with FHE Health.
+If you or a family member are ready to take the first step in your recovery process, book a consultation with FHE Health.
 Our staff will walk you through the programs we offer so you can find the solution that’s right for you.
-Book today by calling (844) 299-0618.
+Book today by calling (833) 596-3502.